balasg70/myblock/Eks-jenkins-terraform/README.md

 * A Docker hub account – [how to register for docker id](https://success.docker.com/article/how-do-you-register-for-a-docker-id)
 * A GitHub account – [sign up for a new GitHub account](https://help.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account)

+This project requires Java 8 need to be installed.
+Clone/Checkout the project from version control system (git) and follow below steps
 <br />